 The ovaries also produce androgens, a group of male sex hormones including testosterone.
 One feature of PCOS is called hyperandrogenism, meaning that the ovaries produce more androgens than normal.

 (In the past, PCOS was known as Stein-Leventhal syndrome after the two doctors who first discovered it.)

 How Common is PCOS:

 Between6 and 12 percentof US women have PCOS.
 Symptoms can start soon after your first period, but it can also develop in your 20s or 30s.
-PCOS is a lifelong condition; while it can be managed with medication and lifestyle changes, there is no known cure.
+PCOS, not to be confused with PCOD, is a lifelong condition; while it can be managed with medication and lifestyle changes, there is no known cure.

 What Causes PCOS: